joeykblack/resume/joeykblack_resume.md

     Software Engineer, 6/22/2009 - Present

-	-	Technologies: Java, Hibernate, Spring, GWT
-    -   Design and development of a SCM reporting tool
+    -   Member of the Architectural Design Team
+	-	Contributed to organizational libraries and framework
     -   Design and development on CONOPS and MAXIMO Interfaces projects
-    -   Member of the Architectural Design Team
+    -   Created SCM reporting tool
+	-	Provide guidance to junior developers
+	-	Crated dynamic banner solution using image recognition

 Education
 ---------